Rapid Assessment of Avoidable Blindness (RAAB)

 What is RAAB?

-The Rapid Assessment of avoidable blindness (RAAB) is a rapid survey methodology developed at ICEH, and used to complete over 380 surveys of vision impairment and blindness in over 80 countries since 2000.
+The Rapid Assessment of avoidable blindness (RAAB) is a rapid survey methodology supported and now managed by ICEH, and it has used to complete nearly 400 surveys of vision impairment and blindness in over 80 countries since 2000.

 RAAB is rapid because it uses simplified examination techniques and requires a small sample size (due to only including examination of people aged 50+).